An eager DIYer and crafter, Donna enjoys sharing fun and creative tutorials with others so they can learn from her successes and mistakes.

-Ombré bleaching of clothing (sometimes called "bleach dyeing") is a popular fashion trend where the color on a garment gradually fades in color from top to bottom, or from bottom to top.
+Ombré bleaching of clothing (sometimes called "bleach dyeing") is a popular fashion trend where the color on a garment gradually fades from top to bottom or from bottom to top.
 This effect is created by using bleach to alter the color dyes in the fabric.
 These clothing items can retail for hundreds of dollars, but this technique is easy to do yourself using household supplies.

 Materials for Ombré Bleaching a Shirt

 - A colored shirt—This can be any type of shirt.
 You may want to use a couple of old shirts first as test runs before trying this technique on any clothing that you truly treasure.